shdown/lua-shm-state-poc/README.md

 On systems other that Linux, shared memory mappings have to be of fixed size; by default, this PoC allocates 16 Mb on these systems.

-In fact, Linux’ shared memory mappings also have to be of fixed “size” — of fixed *virtual size*: thanks to the [overcommit feature](https://www.kernel.org/doc/Documentation/vm/overcommit-accounting) and the [`MAP_NORESERVE`](http://man7.org/linux/man-pages/man2/mmap.2.html) flag, which tells Linux to only allocate physical pages on demand (this does *not* depend on which overcommit policy your system is configured to use), we can only pay for what we use, and not a page more.
+In fact, Linux shared memory mappings also have to be of fixed “size” — of fixed *virtual size*: thanks to the [overcommit feature](https://www.kernel.org/doc/Documentation/vm/overcommit-accounting) and the [`MAP_NORESERVE`](http://man7.org/linux/man-pages/man2/mmap.2.html) `mmap` flag, which tells Linux to only allocate physical pages on demand (this does *not* depend on which overcommit policy your system is configured to use), we can only pay for what we use, and not a page more.
 And with [`madvise(..., MADV_REMOVE)`](http://man7.org/linux/man-pages/man2/madvise.2.html), we can reclaim the pages we don’t need anymore.
 Yay!

 On Linux, this PoC goes on to allocate 16 Gb of *virtual* memory.
 Because this ought to be enough for anybody.
-If you virtual memory is, in some reason, limited, run it as `./main -p`, which forces it to fall back to a portable 16 Mb mapping.
+If your virtual memory is, in some reason, limited, run it as `./main -p`, which forces it to fall back to a portable 16 Mb mapping.

 Caveats
 ===